philip/YahooFantasySportsAPI/README.md

 * Add tools for local copies, like full-text search (or similar)
 * Allow non pecl oauth extension users to utilize this, by optionally allowing the Yahoo oauth wrappers
 * Add documentation
+* Clean leftover code that's specific to the old YahooFantasyMessages project

 License
 ------------